 Blue false indigo, Baptisia australis, is easy to grow, drought tolerant, hardy across a huge swath of the U.S., and attractive to bees and butterflies.

 I cannot fathom how many photographs I have taken of blue false indigo.
 It is a favorite plant and somehow the images never measure up.
 Today, my children Flynne and Ian were behind me, clamoring for a picture of a bee, never mind the Baptisia.

 Finally, I took a good photograph of blue false indigo by taking a picture of a bee for my children.

-Some sources recommend the need to stake blue false indigo.
+Some sources recommend the need to stake false indigo, which I frankly find ludicrous.
 I have never needed to stake a false indigo of any kind.
 In my experience, if you need to stake a blue false indigo it is growing in way too much shade.

 False indigo grows well in poor soils.
 It grows well in great soils.
 Baptisia can handle drought; it can handle lots of rain.
 Stay away from poorly drained soils if possible.
 Shade is acceptable but you risk floppy plants.
-Whatever you do, be patient and give blue false indigo a couple of years to really get going.
+Be patient and give false indigo a couple of years to really get going.

-I've read recommendations to use blue false indigo in naturalized gardens and it is often used in this manner.
+I’ve read recommendations to use Baptisia in naturalized gardens and this is good advice.
 Most often you see false indigo grown in a casual manner standing all on its own.
 False indigo is a weirdly formal plant in some ways, most likely because it grows fairly stiffly.

 Frankly, there is nothing special about the lower half of false indigo.
-I much prefer to surround false indigo of all types with plants of similar height and breadth.
+I much prefer to surround false it with plants of similar height and breadth.
 One of the prettiest displays of false indigo I have seen was Carolina Moonlight tucked behind a relatively tall growing dark Penstemmon digitalis.